Skip to main content

 CMS’ new Enhancing Oncology Model seeks to improve cancer care coordination, drive practice transformation and reduce Medicare fee-for-service spending through episode-based payment.
 Launched July 1, EOM replaces the Oncology Care Model as CMS seeks to build on lessons learned and challenges of cancer care cost management.
 In this blog, we explore five best practices your oncology practice can use to kick-start EOM.
 How to operationalize your Enhancing Oncology Model 1.
 Lay the foundation with core value-based care principles While CMS models change, many value-based care elements are evergreen and can benefit from practices that: identify physician champions; inform and align practice leadership; define success markers to track progress; identify core team member roles and goals; and establish quality measure reporting.
 The latter may require EOM practices to add metrics to their electronic health records, such as depression screening and pain management.
 While this example is model-...

-After a six-year run, the Oncology Care Model is due to sunset in June.
+After a six-year run, the Oncology Care Model (OCM) is due to sunset in June.
 Designed to provide better quality, highly coordinated oncology care, OCM offered oncologists the opportunity to improve person-centered care.
 It also gave participating practices access to new data across the care continuum to support practice transformation.
 Practices that participated in OCM were required to commit to providing enhanced services to their Medicare patients.
 These enhanced services, which were well received by cancer patients, became part of the practices’ transformation plans.
 Practices focused on: better symptom management to reduce emergency department utilization; depression and pain screenings to support psychosocial needs; navigation for high-risk patients; advanced care planning; and end-of-life care.
-The challenges of implementing the Oncology Care Model Despite the care delivery improvements made under OCM, participating practices faced several challenges that...
+The challenges of implementing the Oncology Care Model Despite the care delivery improvements made under OCM, participating practices faced several challenge...